 All of that work and planning is much easier to manage, organize, and execute with the right marketing plan tools.

 By using a mix of paid and free marketing planning tools, you can streamline your work efforts, use your time and resources more wisely, and create better, more informed marketing strategies.
-Try the tools mentioned in this post and sign up for a free 7-day trial of Alexa’s Advanced Plan to test out the powerful research and marketing tools outlined above.
+Try the tools mentioned in this post and sign up for a free trial of Alexa’s Advanced Plan to test out the powerful research and marketing tools outlined above.